A village frozen in time

 An ideal starting point for exploring Puglia

-A stay in Alberobello also means a strategic location for exploring the Itria Valley and beyond.
-Locorotondo, Cisternino and Martina Franca are just a few kilometers away, all refined villages with a distinct identity.
+.
+Just a few kilometers away are Locorotondo, Cisternino and Martina Franca, refined villages with a distinct identity.
 Further south, the beaches of the Ionian and Adriatic Seas offer superb marine panoramas and unspoilt coves.

 Experience a luxury trullo with PrestigeVillaRental.com